 Illustrated Guide to Sewing: Tailorinng A Complete Course on Making a Professional Suit

 The Complete Book of Tailoring By, Adele P. Margolis

 The Shirtmaking Workbook: Pattern, Design, and construction Resources More than 100 pattern downloads for collars, cuffs & Plackets.

 Photoshop CS6 Visual Quick Start Guide

 An Approach to art making can include diverse formulae.
-One such formula may root an art work in “research.”
-A body of research may form the foundation of an art work.
-A “rich” art work may result from a body of research.
-Research may need to employ writing, to develop the art work or art works.
-Without writing, it is difficult to have the dialog one needs to be engaged with an art work-before and after the art work.
-Research may also involve data collection or formal methods employed by scientists in, for example social methods or qualitative methods or quantitative research methods.
+One such formula may root an artwork in “research.”
+A body of research may form the foundation of an artwork.
+“Rich” artwork may result from a body of research.
+Research may need to employ writing, to develop the artwork or artworks.
+Without writing, it is difficult to have the dialogue one needs to be engaged with an art work-before and after the artwork.
+Research may also involve data collection or formal methods employed by scientists in, for example, social methods or qualitative methods or quantitative research methods.
 An artist may also utilize methods in investigative journalism.